 The Company has historically not collected state sales tax on the sale of its Machine-as-a-Service ("MaaS") product offering but has paid sales tax and use tax on all purchases of raw materials and in conjunction with the Financing Arrangement of the Company's ADMs with Farnam.
 The Company's MaaS product offering may be subject to sales tax in certain jurisdictions.
-If a taxing authority were to successfully assert that the Company has not properly collected sales or other transaction taxes, or if sales or other transaction taxes, or if sales or other transaction taxes, or if sales or other transaction taxes, as labilities in amounts that could be material may be incurred.
-Based on the Company's assessment, the Company has recorded a sales tax liability of \$313,406 and \$206,766 at December 31, 2019 and 2018, respectively, which has been included on other current liabilities on the accompanying balance sheets.
-The Company continues to analyze possible sales tax exposure, but does not currently believe that any individual claim or aggregate claims that might arise will ultimately have a material effect on its results of operations, financial position or cash flows.
+If a taxing authority were to successfully assert that the Company has not properly collected sales or other transaction taxes, or if sales or other transaction taxes, or if sales or other transaction taxes, are transaction tax laws or the interpretation thereof were to change, and the Company was unable to enforce the terms of their contracts with customers that give the right to reimbursement for the assessed sales taxes, tax liabilities in amounts that could be material may be incurred.
+Based on the Company's assessment, the Company has recorded a sales tax exposure, but does not currently believe that any individual claim or aggregate claims that might arise will ultimately have a material effect on its results of operations, financial position or cash flows.